dowsmiller/fihrist-mss-tabular-data/tabular_data/config/_read_me.txt

 				included as a note attached to the relevant column heading in the .xlsx output file.

+	All authority configuration files must begin with a column containing a unique identifier, in order for authority lookups to be possible.

 	The default configuration files result in output files in .csv and .json format of the same name, as well as a combined .xlsx file with tabs corresponding to each configuration file.